 Throughout the program there will be an emphasis on a collaborative approach to children's mental health and how to work effectively with the support systems surrounding the youth, including schools, family and other professionals.

 To complete the Child and Youth Mental Health Certificate, you must select a minimum of 84 course hours from the list below.
 You can complete this certificate in as little as one year or take up to seven years.
 Participants can only take one of Secondary Traumatic Stress, Compassion Fatigue and Resilience or Mindful Self-Compassion.
 You do not have to be working toward the Child and Youth Mental Health Certificate to take any of these courses.

-The latest research and understanding of the adolescent brain indicates that adolescence is an opportune time to help adolescents with insecure attachments make significant progress in developing secure attachments.
-Although by adolescence attachment styles are imbedded in personality and the brain, changes in the brains of adolescents allow for the adolescent to become cognizant of their attachment styles and the impact on their relationships.
+Yes, the adolescent brain is wonky and unpredictable because of changes in hormones and other chemicals.
+However, changes in the adolescent brain make this an opportune time to help adolescents with insecure attachments start to develop secure attachments.
+Although by adolescence attachment categories are imbedded in personality and the brain, the changes in the brains of adolescents allow for the adolescent to become aware of their attachments and the impact on their relationships.
 They are able to examine their relationships with parents, to reflect on their patterns in relationships with peers and other adults, to leave behind the harmful patterns of relating they learned from their families and to risk creating new patterns in their relationships.

 The workshop will include:

 Case examples, videos and exercises will be presented to demonstrate interventions.

 Bizaamyaanmanitou is an Ojibwe word which roughly translates as: “kind gentle spirit… respectful of spirit… how spirit works”.

 From an Indigenous perspective, identity and value are central in our healing methodology.
 A strong sense of belonging is required for the individual to take up their place in family and community.